Appearance

 "Create a new product card with a trash icon that uses the existing deletion workflow"

-The AI will create the desired product card and set it to use the existing workflow, instead of creating a new one.
+The AI can create the product card and wire it to the workflow you referenced.

 Element-specific modifications